 Pick up between 6:15 am - 6:45 am from your hotel in the old city of Istanbul, Taksim or 7 am from Sultan Hostel, we then depart for afternoon tour of Gallipoli.
 The World War I battlefields of Gallipoli are now a serene site.
 Visit the Lone Pine Australian Memorial, Chunuk Bair New Zealand Memorial, ANZAC Cove, Johnston's Jolly and The Nek.

-Tours of Troy and Pergamum, before continuing onto your choice of Selcuk or Kusadasi.
-Visit the ancient city of Troy, famous for the legendary Trojan horse from the times of Beautiful Helen, Queen of Sparta and the ancient town of Pergamum with its magnificent acropolis and one of the steepest theatres in the world.
+Tours of Troy and Pergamon, before continuing onto your choice of Selcuk or Kusadasi.
+Visit the ancient city of Troy, famous for the legendary Trojan horse from the times of Beautiful Helen, Queen of Sparta and the ancient town of Pergamon with its magnificent acropolis and one of the steepest theatres in the world.
 Its impressive temples, library and medical facilities made it a renowned cultural and political centre in its time.
 Then we will enjoy a display of locally handcrafted leather goods.